zolotarovgl/GeneExt/README.md

 - [x] add description of the output files
 - [x] default max size - gene median length
 - [x] speedup coverage computation?
 - [x] .bam file subsampling to a manageable amount of reads
+- [ ] CAVE: you should get percentiles from the PEAKS OVERLAPPING GENES!
+- [ ] filtering by the mean coverage
+- [ ] try out `gffread` standardized output files, make sure it's comptabible (can be accepted by genext)
 - [ ] add post-extension orphan peak filtering?
-- [ ] try filtering by the mean coverage
 - [ ] add log file
 - [ ] make sure cellranger accepts the file with orphan peaks
 - [ ] to output `crgtf` files for bed inputs